Haber process: Ammonia production

-While removing the product (i.e., ammonia gas) from the system would increase the reaction yield, this step is not used in practice, since the temperature is too high; it is removed from the equilibrium mixture of gases leaving the reaction vessel.
-The hot gases are cooled enough, whilst maintaining a high pressure, for the ammonia to condense and be removed as a liquid.
-Unreacted hydrogen and nitrogen gases are then returned to the reaction vessel to undergo further reaction.
-While most ammonia is removed (typically down to 2–5 mol.%), some ammonia remains in the recycle stream to the converter.
-In academic literature, a more complete separation of ammonia has been proposed by absorption in metal halides and by adsorption on zeolites.
+While removing the ammonia from the system increases the reaction yield, this step is not used in practice, since the temperature is too high; instead it is removed from the gases leaving the reaction vessel.
+The hot gases are cooled under high pressure, allowing the ammonia to condense and be removed as a liquid.
+Unreacted hydrogen and nitrogen gases are returned to the reaction vessel for another round.
+While most ammonia is removed (typically down to 2–5 mol.%), some ammonia remains in the recycle stream.
+In academic literature, a more complete separation of ammonia has been proposed by absorption in metal halides, metal-organic frameworks or zeolites.
 Such a process is called an absorbent-enhanced Haber process or adsorbent-enhanced Haber–Bosch process.

+Pressure/temperature

+The steam reforming, shift conversion, carbon dioxide removal, and methanation steps each operate at absolute pressures of about 25 to 35 bar, while the ammonia synthesis loop operates at temperatures of 300-500 C and pressures ranging from 60 to 180 bar depending upon the method used.
+The resulting ammonia must then be separated from the residual hydrogen and nitrogen at temperatures of -20 C.

 Catalysts

-The Haber–Bosch process relies on catalysts to accelerate the hydrogenation of N2.
-The catalysts are "heterogeneous", meaning that they are solids that interact with gaseous reagents.
+The Haber–Bosch process relies on catalysts to accelerate N2 hydrogenation.
+The catalysts are heterogeneous solids that interact with gaseous reagents.

 The catalyst typically consists of finely divided iron bound to an iron oxide carrier containing promoters possibly including aluminium oxide, potassium oxide, calcium oxide, potassium hydroxide, molybdenum, and magnesium oxide.